marielledado/TeachingPythonToBeginners_AGuideForExperts/README.md

 #### :star: [Practice questions at the end of every *Automate the Boring Stuff with Python* chapter](https://automatetheboringstuff.com/) by Al Sweigart

 You might have used this book to learn/teach Python.
 But have you ever paid attention to the practice questions at the end of every chapter?
-These serve as great self-explanation prompts that you can try with your students to deepen their knowledge on the topic.
+These could serve as great self-explanation prompts that you can try with your students to deepen their knowledge about the chapter's topic.

 ### Developing pedagogical content knowledge

 #### :star: [The Carpentries Instuctor Training Guide](https://carpentries.github.io/instructor-training/)

 This is perhaps the most comprehensive practical guide to teaching software and data skills I've ever seen.
 Includes relevant theories from cognitive sciences (expertise, cognitive load theory etc), written in an accessible way.
-I think everyone who is mentoring in Python in any capacity to read this.
+I think everyone who is mentoring in Python in any capacity should read this.

 #### :sparkles: [*Teaching Python*](https://www.teachingpython.fm/)

 A podcast all about teaching Python hosted by middle school teachers learning and teaching Python.
 I recommend their episode on ["Teaching Adult Learners"](https://podtail.com/en/podcast/teaching-python/episode-30-teaching-adult-learners/) featuring an interview with [Reuven Lerner](https://lerner.co.il/), another excellent Python trainer.

-:speech_balloon: "I find it very useful also as a way to get some feedback about existing tools".
+:speech_balloon: *"I find it very useful also as a way to get some feedback about existing tools".*

 ### Helpful Python learning resources

-#### :sparkles: [*Python Data Science Handbook*](https://github.com/jakevdp/PythonDataScienceHandbook) by Jake van der Plas
+#### :sparkles: [*Python Data Science Handbook*](https://github.com/jakevdp/PythonDataScienceHandbook) by Jake VanderPlas

-Excellent introductory book about Python for data science
+Excellent introductory book on Python for data science

 :speech_balloon: *"the data science handbook is also quite nice, and should run on Binder"*

-#### :star: [*A Whirlwind Tour of Python*](https://jakevdp.github.io/WhirlwindTourOfPython/) by Jake van der Plas
+#### :star: [*A Whirlwind Tour of Python*](https://jakevdp.github.io/WhirlwindTourOfPython/) by Jake VanderPlas

 A great intro to Python book geared towards people with prior programming experience in another language

 #### :sparkles: [Tutorials by Gael Varoquaux](https://github.com/GaelVaroquaux)

-[Gael Varoquaux](gael-varoquaux.info) has written a few tutorials on `sci-kit learn`, `pandas`, machine learning etc using Jupyter notebooks, all available on his GitHub.
+[Gael Varoquaux](gael-varoquaux.info) has written a few tutorials on `sci-kit learn`, `pandas`, machine learning etc using Jupyter notebooks, all available on GitHub.

 :speech_balloon: *"I remember the jupyter notebooks from Gael Varoquaux as very useful to learn more alone at home."*